 NCAA Division 2 baseball recruiting rules

 NCAA baseball recruiting rules for Division 2 schools are less restrictive than those for Division 1 schools.
-Contact and official visits can begin during the summer before junior year.
+Coach communication, off-campus contact and official visits can begin June 15 after sophomore year.

 - General materials: Athletes can get all types of communications including camp brochures, questionnaires, NCAA materials and non-athletic recruiting publications at any time.

 - Printed recruiting materials: Starting July 15 before an athlete’s junior year, coaches can begin mailing out printed recruiting materials like camp brochures, questionnaires, or general school brochures available to all students at any time.